Concept to Reality

 Through weathering techniques and the use of oil-paints, pastels and stains I attempt to create the illusion of a ship which has survived many storms and sailed on epic voyages.

-I do not use a lot of automation techniques in the creation of classic sailing ship models since we try to avoid a machine-made look so often seen on plastic models of talls ships.
+I do not use a lot of automation techniques in the creation of classic sailing ship models.
+I try to avoid the repetitive and machine-made look so often seen on plastic models or mass produced talls ships.

 In reality, no two planks were identical.
 If not the size, the grain would be unique for each plank.
-A machine-made look is fine and even required for a model of a motor-yacht or modern sailboat, but may not work for 17th century vessel.
-My ultimate goal is not to create something that looks like a model, but rather appears like a replica of the real vessel, if that makes any sense?!
+A machine-made look is fine and even required for a model of a motor-yacht or modern sailboat, but may not work for a 17th century vessel.
+My ultimate goal is not to create something that looks like a model, but at first glance simply appears to be a smaller version of the real thing, if that make any sense?

 Image of the heavy frigate USS President